sunyue1380/QuickDAO4/docs/en/README.md

 # QuickDAO4

-A simple, Quick, Powerful Java ORM Framework.
+A Simple, Quick, Powerful Java ORM Framework.

 Advantage:

-* Cover all db operation by only one dao object
+* Cover all db operations by only one dao object
 * Automatically creating tables and fields
 * Support foreign key query
-* Entity annotation allows you specify database index, constraint, column type, column name and so on
+* Entity annotation which allows you specify database index, constraint, column type, column name and so on

 # Support database